davidjosearaujo/dissertation/docs/Federated Identity/Federated Identity.md

 ### 2.5.1 Authentication vs Authorization with Federated Identity
 >**One of the key characteristics of federated identity is that authentication is abstracted from authorization.**

+>With federated identity, the authentication request does not have to be performed by the application.

+>You can use a third-party system, like an internal or external IdP to provide the authentication.
+The IdP sends the authentication information back to the application.